 I saw the movie The Time Machine as a kid and immediately became obsessed with the idea of time travel.
-I held my breath as George departed, determined to make the future better, and his friend the Scottish botanist observed, “He has all the time in the world.”
+I held my breath as George departed, determined to make the future better, and his insightful botanist friend observed, “He has all the time in the world.”
 Then I swallowed the lump in my throat and rushed to the library to check out the H.G.
 Wells novel that (along with fellow steampunk Jules Verne’s works) formed the template for modern science fiction.

 Years later, I was invited to a liquidation sale of props and costumes from the old MGM Studios.
 Some iconic items were available for absurdly low prices (back then no one considered them collectibles).
-These included Judy Garland’s ruby slippers and Scarlett O’Hara’s curtain dress from Gone with the Wind.
-But the thing my eyes fixed on was the time machine, the one that Rod Taylor had travelled to the future in!
+These included Judy Garland’s ruby slippers and Scarlett O’Hara’s curtain dress.
+But the thing my eyes fixed upon was the time machine!
 The asking price was just $1300.
-Still, I was fresh out of college and that was half a year’s rent.
+Still, I was fresh out of college and that was almost half a year’s rent.
 So I shed a tear and walked away.

 I still obsess over time travel, but my understanding has changed.
-First of all, I now realize that time travel is not science fiction, it’s science fact.
+First of all, I now realize that time travel is real.
 The relentless progression from past to future is a matter of perception.
 Time itself simply is.
 Have you ever heard someone say, “We visited the Grand Canyon, and it was breathtaking”?
 Why did they say “was”?
 Has the Grand Canyon ceased to exist?
-No, their experience of it has, but the Grand Canyon itself simply is.
+No, their experience of it has, but the Grand Canyon is still there.
 Are we like toddlers who think our mothers cease to exist when they leave the room?

-So, if space and time are one (and quantum mechanics says they are), then yesterday is still there.
+So, if space and time are one (and quantum mechanics says they are), then yesterday still exists.
 The implications are astounding: If the past is still there within the woof and warp of spacetime, then anyone who has ever lived still is.
 Which means that to exist—even for a moment—is to live forever.
-Or at least until the next big bang (“Look!
-I am creating new heavens and a new earth.”
-Isaiah 65:17).
+Or at least until the next big bang (Isaiah 65:17).
 Hence, a narrow, destructive life is not just a shame, it’s a stain on eternity.
-And an expansive, healing life is not just noble, it’s an immortal treasure.
+And a generous, humane life is not just noble, it’s an immortal treasure.